-According to most computer simulations of Earth’s climate over the next 50-100 years, there will be an increase in rainfall in most monsoon regions as climate warms due to the rising levels of atmospheric greenhouse gases such as carbon dioxide.
-Rains will likely increase in wet regions as climate warms because warm air can hold more water; if the winds do not change, more water vapor in the atmosphere will produce more rain in the ITCZ.
-Over ocean, where there is abundant water supply for the atmosphere, this is quite likely, but it is less clear how the amount of rain may change over land as climate warms.
+According to most computer simulations of Earth’s climate over the next 50 to 100 years, there will be an increase in rainfall in most monsoon regions as climate warms due to the rising levels of atmospheric greenhouse gases such as carbon dioxide.
+Rains will likely increase in wet regions as the climate warms if the wind patterns do not change, because warm air can hold more water and more water vapor in the atmosphere will produce more rain in the ITCZ.
+Over ocean, where there is abundant water supply for the atmosphere, this is quite likely, but it is less clear how the amount of rain may change over land as the climate warms.
 Whether or not winds will change enough to have a large effect on the rainfall is also unclear.
 During the dry season, land is expected to become drier because evaporation from land will increase in a warmer climate.

 Monsoons Impact People

 Farmers in monsoon regions rely on the wet summer months to grow crops.
 However the summer monsoon does not always bring the same amount of rainfall, and variations in rain have implications for agriculture and the economy.

 For example, in 2009, very little rain fell during the summer monsoon in India.
 In some areas rainfall was half of what is typical during the wet season and farmers could not plant their crops.
 Farm animals starved; many were sold for a fraction of what they would have normally been worth because farmers were desperate.